Latest news

 We are committed to engaging a broad range of stakeholders at key milestones throughout the project.

-Following our initial research and discussions with experts, we undertook a public consultation.
-This provided an opportunity for all stakeholders to comment on evidence-based options for improving child restraint requirements.
+Following our initial research and discussions with experts, we undertook a public consultation late 2025.
+This provided an opportunity for all stakeholders to comment on key issues and evidence-based options for improving child restraint requirements.

 A second round of public consultation will be held in the second quarter of 2026 to further refine the proposed options and inform the impact analysis.